-If you’re having a hard time with the SAT, I’ll bet Critical Reading is your biggest source of pain.
-It’s the section that we at Excel see people struggling with the most, and it’s easy to see why.
+If you’re having a hard time with the SAT, I’ll bet that you have trouble solving the critical reading section.
+Critical reading is what we at Excel see people struggling with the most, and it’s easy to see why.
 Grammar and math consist of complicated but concrete rules that you can break down into recognizable patterns and strategies.
-Critical Reading is a different ball game.
-It asks you for abstract thinking, knowledge of archaic vocab, and a high tolerance for boring writing.
+Critical Reading is a different game.
+It requires abstract thinking, knowledge of archaic vocab, and a high tolerance for reading passages.

-So if you’ve practiced and practiced and you’re still not seeing an upswing in your score, what should you do?
+So if you’ve practiced and practiced and you’re still not seeing your score rise, what should you do?
 Read.
 A book.
 For an hour every day.

 Alright, it doesn’t have to be a book.
-But it has to fit the following definition: harder to read than The Hunger Games or Cosmo (not saying you read that, I don’t know your life, don’t get mad), and on paper.
+But it has to fit the following definition: harder to read than The Hunger Games or Cosmo, and on paper.
 For magazines, try The Economist or Scientific American.
 Articles online don’t count, no matter how wordy they are, and here’s why.
-I’m not trying to make literature your best friend—I still cringe when I remember my teachers telling me that Shakespeare was the first rapper—but from a strictly cost-benefit perspective, taking the time to read some tougher books will give you a leg up.
+I’m not trying to make literature your best friend but from a strictly cost-benefit perspective, taking the time to read some tougher literature will give you a leg up.

 Contrary to popular belief, classic books weren’t written to make students miserable; they were written to move and excite readers.
 If you’re not one of those readers, treat it like a puzzle.
-Imagine a reader enjoying this stuff, and ask why.
+Imagine one of your peers enjoying this writing, and ask why.
 Why is this interesting to some people?
 What’s the point?
 When you think about it, that’s all that every Critical Reading question is asking: what is the author trying to do with this sentence?
 How does it build off the last?

 Skimming Fitzgerald or Shakespeare won’t do you any favors, so don’t give yourself a page count per day.
 Give yourself an hour.
 If something doesn’t make sense or seems useless, read it again.
 Don’t worry about pretentious thematic interpretations; just ask, on a basic level, what’s the point?
-If you start asking yourself that question (and the answer is something other than “some people are boring and stupid”), you’ll be well on your way to a higher CR score.
+If you start asking yourself that question, you’ll be well on your way to a higher CR score.